gabeklein/expressive-mvc/README.md

 }
 ```

 One of the static-methods on your class will be `use`.
-This is a hook; it will create a new instance of your model and attach it to component.
+This is a hook; it will create a new instance of your model and attach it to a component.

-Now, we may edit instance properties as we see fit.
+Now, we can edit instance properties as we see fit.
 When values change, our hook calls for a refresh as needed.

 <br/>